 3) How assessments are completed

 Evidence from a range of sources is used to make judgements of children’s levels including: observations, Literacy/Maths books, samples of work (e.g. purposeful writing samples) and information from parents.
-Key people also use their knowledge of children’s abilities from their group lesson times and from interacting with them during continuous provision.
-If children have attended a previous setting key people will look through the information and use this to help inform their assessments.
+The EYFS staff also use their knowledge of children’s abilities from their group lesson times and from interacting with them during continuous provision.
+If children have attended a previous setting they will look through the information and use this to help inform their assessments.

 Observations

-Key people use Tapestry to make observations of children using ipads which are used to create online learning journeys.
+The EYFS staff use Tapestry to make observations of children using ipads which are used to create online learning journeys.
 Observations are sometimes also handwritten and added to the children’s file/tracker.
-The observations take place on an ongoing basis and key people often choose to focus on one aspect per week to ensure all children have sufficient observations for each area of learning.
-However this is dependent on the children and key people taking opportunities to observe significant learning experiences when they arise.
+The observations take place on an ongoing basis one aspect per week is often chosen to focus on to ensure all children have sufficient observations for each area of learning.
+However, this is dependent on the children and the staff taking opportunities to observe significant learning experiences when they arise.
 Informal observations are made, while supporting independent learners, to note any significant achievements towards next steps and understanding.
 Children’s language is recorded whenever possible as this gives insight into a child’s thinking, understanding and language development.
 Adults identify learning objectives from the broad phases of development/ELGs that children have been working towards during each observation.
 They also identify the characteristics of effective learning.
 Some planned observations are also made from adult-led activities.
 These may be documented as a group activity observation.

 Children’s books/focus jobs

 Each child has a Literacy and Maths book.
 These books are used as evidence when assessing children each half term.
 Adults always write whether work has been completed independently or with support to help when assessing them.
 Children complete focus jobs which are led by either a teacher or teaching assistant.
 They will usually take place in small groups depending on the type of activity and the children’s abilities.
 In Nursery children complete one focus job in their books each week which will be focused on Literacy or Maths (alternate weeks).
 They will also complete at least one other focus job which could be recorded using observations, on a tick sheet, in an intervention file etc. In Reception children complete both a Literacy and Maths focus job each week which is recorded in their books.
 They also complete at least one other focus job which could be recorded using observations or in a file/tick sheet.
-Focus jobs can take indoors or outdoors.
+Focus jobs can take place indoors or outdoors.
 Some children may complete more focus jobs than others depending on their ability.

 4) Moderating assessment judgements in EYFS